 Low Carbon Future Funders Group

 This group is dedicated to spurring strategic collaboration to advance a low carbon future for Canada.
-Co-chairs are Andre Vallillee of the Metcalf Foundation and Beth Hunter of the J.W.
-McConnell Family Foundation.
+Co-chairs are Eric St. Pierre of the Trottier Family Foundation and Valerie Lemieux of the Catherine Donnelly Foundation.

 Sustainable Cities Funders Group

 This group is dedicated to strengthening the role of philanthropy in support of urban sustainability.
-Co-chairs are Karen Wilkie of the Carthy Foundation, and Shannon Joseph, Federation of Canadian Municipalities.
+The Chair is Karen Wilkie of the Carthy Foundation.

 Kids and Nature Funders Group